 ESG risks include all risks arising from potential negative impacts, direct or indirect, on the environment, people and communities and more generally all stakeholders, in addition to those arising from corporate governance.
-ESG risk could affect profitability, reputation and credit quality and could lead to legal consequences.
+ESG risk could affect profitability, reputation as well as credit quality and could lead to legal consequences.

-As also described in the Consolidated Non-Financial Report, Addiko takes into account the environmental, social and governance (ESG) risks, associated with the activities of customer companies and pays particular attention to in-depth analysis of sustainability issues related to sectors which are considered sensitive.
-Addiko does not treat the ESG risks as a separate risk type but integrates them in the existing risk classification and into the existing risk management framework, as drivers for other risk types (e.g., credit risk or operational risk).
+Addiko does not treat the ESG risks as a separate risk type but integrates them in the existing risk classification and into the existing risk management framework, as drivers for other risk types (e.g. credit risk or operational risk).
 In line with regulatory expectations, Addiko puts a special focus on climate-related and other environmental risk (C&E risk) management.
-In this context, Addiko considers both physical and transition risks:
+In this context Addiko considers both physical and transition risks:

-- Physical risk refers to the direct impact from climate-related or environmental changes, which can be "acute" (e.g., extreme weather events such as hurricanes, floods and wildfires) or "chronic" in case of progressive changes, such as sustained higher temperatures, heat waves, droughts and rising sea levels. - Transition risk refers to the potential losses resulting from the adjustment towards a lower-carbon and more environmentally sustainable economy (e.g., changes to laws and regulations, litigation due to failure to mitigate or adapt, and shifts in supply and demand for certain commodities, products and services due to changes in consumer behaviour and investor demand).
+- Physical risk refers to the direct impact from climate-related or environmental changes, which can be "acute" (e.g. extreme weather events such as hurricanes, floods and wildfires) or "chronic" in case of progressive changes, such as sustained higher temperatures, heat waves, droughts and rising sea levels. - Transition risk refers to the potential losses resulting from the adjustment towards a lower-carbon and more environmentally sustainable economy (e.g. changes to laws and regulations, litigation due to failure to mitigate or adapt, and shifts in supply and demand for certain commodities, products and services due to changes in consumer behaviour and investor demand).

 Addiko Group performed an assessment of climate-related and other environmental risks in two consecutive steps.
-In a first step Addiko Group assessed the impact of climate and environmental change on its countries of operation, considering various scenarios for the short, medium and long-term.
-In a second step, Addiko Group analysed how the impact identified in the first step will transmit onto the Group.
-Based on this analysis, Addiko concluded that in particular its credit risk can be impacted climate-related and other environmental risk drivers.
-While due to the granularity and diversification of Addiko Group's loan portfolio, there is no immediate material threat to the quality of assets of Addiko Group, the potential impact on the economy in the area of Addiko operation drives the systemic risk Addiko is exposed to.
-In this context, it is evident that acute and chronic climate and environmental risks already do impact macroeconomic indicators, whereby the severity of this impact over the medium to long term is highly dependent on the measures taken to curb climate change.
+In a first step Addiko Group assessed the impact of climate and environmental change on its countries of operation considering various scenarios for the short, medium and long-term.
+In a second step Addiko Group analysed how the impact identified in the first step will transmit onto the Group.
+Based on this analysis, Addiko concluded that in particular its credit risk can be impacted by climate-related and other environmental risk drivers.
+While due to granularity and diversification of Addiko Group's loan portfolio, there is no immediate material threat to the quality of assets of Addiko Group, the potential impact on the economy in the countries Addiko operates drives the systemic risk Addiko is exposed to.
+In this context it is evident that acute and chronic climate and environmental risks already impact macroeconomic indicators, whereby the severity of this impact over the medium- to long term is highly dependent on the measures taken to curb climate change.
 Consequently, Addiko also considered the impact from climate-related transition risks in the macroeconomic financial forecasts used in the calculation of the Expected Credit Loss, thus, directly impacting the risk provisions of the loan book.

-While no immediate danger for Addiko Group was identified in the assessment of climate-related and other environmental risks, the urgency and uncertainty of the matter require continuous monitoring.
+While no immediate danger for Addiko Group was identified in the assessment of climate-related and other environmental risks, the significance and complex challenges of the matter require continuous monitoring.
 Addiko focuses in particular on the strict limitation of any idiosyncratic C&E risk.
-In this context, Addiko has identified industries which are and might in the future be impacted by climate and environmental risk, and set prudent limits on the maximum exposure to these limits, which are diligently tracked.
+In this context, Addiko has identified industries which are - and might in the future be - impacted by climate and environmental risk and set prudent limits on the maximum exposure to these limits, which are diligently tracked.
 Furthermore, within the operational credit-granting process, Addiko has defined measures to recognise the potential impact of climate and environmental risk on the asset quality of the clients.
-Proper assessment is necessary in order to prevent potential financial, legal or reputational consequences for the bank that might appear in case that bank supports financing of the respective company.
+Proper assessment is necessary in order to prevent potential financial, legal or reputational consequences for the bank that might appear in case that it supports financing of respective companies.